-In the U.S., the general rule is that income is taxable where the activity or transaction occurs.
+In the U.S., the general rule is that employment income is taxable where the activity or services are performed.
 All compensation for services performed in the U.S. is subject to federal taxes unless an exception applies.

 The U.S. tax system is pay-as-you go.
 There may be automatic tax withholdings from your paycheck, stipend or financial aid, meaning that in some cases your income will be reduced by the amount of the tax withholdings.